Chuchoruto/COE332-S23/homework05/README.md

 ```
 curl 'localhost:5000/epochs?limit=int&offset=int'
 ```
 limit sets the number of results returned by the app. offset sets the starting index of the epochs to be printed.
+The query will only accept ints.
+Any other type will cause an error.
 For example
 ```
 curl 'localhost:5000/epochs?limit=5&offset=2'